shwina/still-magic/_en/intro.md

 Before any of that, though,
-four books written by [Brian Kernighan][kernighan-brian] and his colleagues forever changed the way I think about programming [Kern1978,Kern1988,Kern1983,Kern1981](#BIB).
+four books written by [Brian Kernighan][kernighan-brian] and his colleagues forever changed the way people think about programming [Kern1978,Kern1988,Kern1983,Kern1981](#BIB).
 *The Elements of Programming Style*,
 *The C Programming Language*,
-*The Unix Programming Environment*, and *Software Tools in Pascal* didn't just show my generation how to write software we could be proud of: they also showed us that books about programming could be a pleasure to read.
+*The Unix Programming Environment*, and *Software Tools in Pascal* didn't just show an entire generation how to write software we could be proud of: they also showed us that books about programming could be a pleasure to read.

 ## Contributing {#s:intro-contrib}